 One of the most common ways to begin the process of finding a potential gem for your portfolio is by using a stock screen.
-With the help of RBC?s screening function (password required), I screened for stocks using the following parameters: low P/B, low P/E, and low debt levels, yet above average ROE.
+With the help of RBC’s screening function (password required), I screened for stocks using the following parameters: low P/B, low P/E, and low debt levels, yet above average ROE.
 And with this, I uncovered two very profitable companies that are trading below book value and are definitely worth a closer look.
-Who doesn?t love a sale?!
+Who doesn’t love a sale?!
+Aastra Technologies Ltd (TSX: AAH) Aastra Technologies is in the communications equipment industry, specifically the enterprise communications market.
+The…

 To keep reading, enter your email address or login below.